 The most important issue in the early part of treatment of a heart attack is to get to medical attention quickly so doctors can attempt to restore blood flow in the affected artery.
 People who think they may be having a heart attack should chew an aspirin tablet immediately after calling an ambulance.
 If aspirin is not taken at home or given by emergency personnel, it is immediately given at the hospital.
 This therapy improves the chances of survival by reducing the size of the clot (if present) in the coronary artery.
 People with an allergy to aspirin may be given clopidogrel, ticlopidine, or ticagrelor instead.
 Some people are given both aspirin and clopidogrel/ticlopidine/ticagrelor.

 People are given drugs to prevent the formation of blood clots, to reduce anxiety, and to reduce the size of the heart.
 People may need to take these drugs for some time after they have recovered from a heart attack.
 Drugs are used to reduce the heart's workload during and after a heart attack.

 Because decreasing the heart’s workload also helps limit tissue damage, a beta-blocker is usually given to slow the heart rate.
 Slowing the rate enables the heart to work less hard and reduces the area of damaged tissue.

 Most people are also given an anticoagulant drug, such as heparin, to help prevent the formation of additional blood clots.

-ACE inhibitors can reduce heart enlargement and increase the chance of survival for many people.
+Angiotensin-converting enzyme (ACE) inhibitors can reduce heart enlargement and increase the chance of survival for many people.
 Therefore, these drugs are usually given in the first few days after a heart attack and prescribed indefinitely.